 What recipient options are available?

-Client-owned recipients can be utilized if they can be hauled into a Trans Ova Genetics center for fresh transfers.
+Client-owned recipients can be utilized if they can be hauled into a Trans Ova Genetics center for transfers.
 If this is not a possibility for clients, there are several other recipient options available.
-At our Iowa center, embryos can be transferred into Trans Ova’s health-certified beef recipients.
-Pregnant beef recipients can be purchased for clients to calve out at home, or clients can utilize our Live Calf Program.
-At our Maryland center, embryos can be transferred into Holstein heifers available through Trans Ova Genetics.
-Embryos shipped in coordination with the Texas center can be transferred into their in house recipients or cooperator herd recipients located in Oklahoma.
+Embryos can be transferred into Trans Ova’s health-certified beef recipients.
+Pregnant beef recipients can be purchased for clients to calve out at home.
+If available, clients can utilize our Weaned Calf Program located in Oklahoma.
 Clients may also utilize our Fresh-Ship Program to have IVF embryos shipped to them to be implanted into their recipients on-farm.

 What are Trans Ova beef recipients?

 The Fresh-Ship program allows IVF embryos to be shipped fresh to clients’ farms to be implanted into recipients.
 Embryos are packaged one day prior to transfer and loaded into portable, battery-powered incubators.
 The embryos continue to develop in the incubators during shipment (by Fed Ex, UPS, or courier), and arrive the next day having developed to the proper stage for transfers.
-Clients’ local practitioners can then perform the transfers into recipients.
+Clients’ local practitioners or a Trans Ova Genetics team can then perform the transfers into recipients.
 Ask us for more detailed information on this program.

 Trans Ova Genetics has IVF labs at its Iowa, Maryland, and Texas centers.
 These centers offer a full range of services, including donor housing and IVF collection services.
-The Missouri center also offers donor housing and IVF collection.
+The Missouri, South Dakota and Oklahoma sites also offers donor housing and IVF collection.
 In addition, Trans Ova Genetics has developed a network of IVF satellite centers for collection of oocytes.
 At our satellite centers, donors are set up by clients at home and hauled in for the day of collection.
 Oocytes are then transported back to one of our IVF labs for fertilization.
-Our satellite centers have been an excellent option for many of our clients to utilize our services closer to home.
+Our satellite centers have been an excellent option for many of our clients to utilize our services closer to home

 What are the risks involved with IVF?